UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 The **Volume Display** window shows the user:
 - A maximum intensity projection of the original image and overlayed vetors in the current 3D FOV.
 - The current depth of field in relation to the total possible depth of field in the two sliders.
+- Which vector objects in the current field of view are status true (color:blue) or false (color:red).

 The **Volume Display** window gives the user control over the current FOV:
 - pan vertically and horizontally using the MATLAB panning tool for plots